 What is Google’s mobile-first indexing?

-Mobile-first indexing was rolled out by Google in the last year to prioritize your website’s mobile version on its result pages (SERP).
+Mobile-first indexing was rolled out by Google earlier to prioritize your website’s mobile version on its result pages (SERP).
 It simply means that, Google will use the mobile version of the page for indexing and ranking to provide a better experience to the searchers who are browsing from their mobiles.

 What should you consider before buying a mobile-friendly WordPress themes?

 Before buying any mobile responsive theme, make sure to test it across your mobile devices first.
 Almost all the websites that provide premium mobile responsive themes give you the ability to see the live demo, so check the demos using your smartphones.

 Also, make sure to read the user reviews to make sure you are getting a theme that is worth every penny.
 Although there are plenty of free mobile responsive themes available, but I personally recommend you to invest money on getting a premium mobile responsive theme as you will get customer support and forum access.